renpy/renpy/sphinx/source/android.rst

 RAPT – the Ren'Py Android Packaging Tool – is a program, downloaded separately from Ren'Py, that creates an Android package for testing or release purposes.

+Ren'Py runs on Android 5.0 and later, though older devices may lack the resources to run larger games properly.

 Required Language
 =================